Includes import documentation and other requirements for U.S. and foreign exporters into the EU. Includes Environmental regulations, WEEE and RoHS.

 The Union Customs Code also mandates a move to an all-electronic customs system.
-The system consists of seventeen separate but interconnected components and was originally due to be in place by the end of 2020.
-While some systems are currently in place or expected to be in place by the December 2020, a number of components are lagging due to the complexity of the tasks, and timeframes have been extended for some provisions until 2022 and others until 2025.
+The system consists of seventeen separate but interconnected components.
+While some systems are currently in place, a number of components are lagging due to the complexity of the tasks.

 Economic Operator Registration and Identification